Justin01Wu/ObjectTreeCreator/README.md

 # ObjectTreeCreator

 ## What is it?
-This util automatically walk through the class tree on Java reflection and create an object tree with defaul values
+This util automatically walk through the class tree on Java reflection and create an object tree with default values

 ## What does it do?
 Because Java has so many types of class, this code only covers most common Java class, like